wpmetabox/docsv2/docs/fields/icon.md

 To use an icon font, you need to prepare 2 files:

 - <u>Icon CSS</u>: a CSS file to enqueue the icon font.
-In the Meta Box Builder UI, you can enter a relative URL to that file from the WordPress root directory or a CDN URL if the icon font has support for it (like [Line Awesome](https://icons8.com/line-awesome), [Boxicons](https://boxicons.com/)).
+In the Meta Box Builder UI, you can enter an absolute URL or a relative URL to that file from the WordPress root directory or a CDN URL if the icon font has support for it (like [Line Awesome](https://icons8.com/line-awesome), [Boxicons](https://boxicons.com/)).
 - <u>Icon file</u>: a JSON or text file to define the icons you want to use.
-In the Meta Box Builder UI, enter the relative path from the WordPress root directory.
+In the Meta Box Builder UI, enter the absolute or relative path from the WordPress root directory.

 This is the field settings for this:

 ![Setup custom icon font in Meta Box Builder](https://i0.wp.com/images.elightup.com/meta-box/docs/fields/icon/icon-font.png)

-If you use code, you must set **full URL/path** for these parameters:
+If you use code, the field settings will look similar to this:

 ```php
 [